 XMReality Blog

-<span id="hs_cos_wrapper_name" class="hs_cos_wrapper hs_cos_wrapper_meta_field hs_cos_wrapper_type_text" style="" data-hs-cos-general-type="meta_field" data-hs-cos-type="text" >Why to Reduce Truck Rolls - and How to Do It</span>
+<span id="hs_cos_wrapper_name" class="hs_cos_wrapper hs_cos_wrapper_meta_field hs_cos_wrapper_type_text" style="" data-hs-cos-general-type="meta_field" data-hs-cos-type="text" >How to Reduce Truck Rolls - and What You Gain From It</span>

 In simple terms, a truck roll refers to the dispatching of a service technician to a customer's location to address an issue or perform a task.
 These tasks can range from routine maintenance to troubleshooting and repairing complex systems.